Live From EuropeSaturday, July 4

 Een gletsjermeer gevuld met ijsklontjes Uit de rotswand langs deze smeltende gletsjer in de Andes komen veel fossielen tevoorschijn.
 De gletsjertong is deel van de derde grote ijskap op aarde, na Antarctica en Groenland.

-nrc · about 3 hours ago
+nrc · 17 days ago

 Live From Europe